 The topic sentence is an introductory sentence that gives a reader a hint about the content.
 It contributes to building a consistent paragraph structure.

 In the beginning, the topic sentence must be general.
 However, it should be narrower than your thesis statement.
-Use our thesis maker to see how it can look like.
-Make sure that your topic sentence contextualizes a fact and the following sentences support it.
+Use our thesis maker to see what it can look like.
+Make sure that your topic sentence contextualizes a fact and that the following sentences support it.

 II.
 Supporting Sentences